Introduction to Experimental Biology

 See course description for BIOL 109Y.

 Microbes inhabit the most extreme environments on earth, ranging from superheated sulfur vents on the ocean floor to alkaline soda lakes.
 In medicine, newly discovered bacteria and viruses cause a surprising range of diseases, including heart disease; they may even hold the key to human aging.
-Yet other species live symbiotically with us, keeping us healthy; still others, such as nitrogen fixers, are essential to the entire biosphere.
+Yet other species live symbiotically with us, keeping us healthy, and even regulate our brain.
+Still other microbes, such as nitrogen fixers, are essential to the entire biosphere.
 This course covers microbial cell structure and metabolism, genetics, nutrition, microbial communities in ecosystems, and the role of microbes in human health and disease.
 Prerequisite: BIOL 116.

 Two appendix chapters and glossary for J. L. Slonczewskiand John W. Foster, January 2008, Microbiology: An Evolving Science.
 W. W. Norton & Co., New York.